maxmukdakul/git-story-project/README.md

 # Once upon a time, in a land full of bugs
-# Hi, My name is ARM
+# Hi, We are ARM and Max